FormerlyChucks/jello/README.md

 - Fork the repo
 - Create a folder named after the language.
 The first letter should be capitalized.
-- Create a file name "hello.ext" in the new folder, where "ext" is the language's file extension.
+- Create a file name "jello.ext" in the new folder, where "ext" is the language's file extension.
-- In the new file, add how to print "hello!" with that language
+- In the new file, add how to print "jello!" with that language
 - Edit the README.md file to include the language in the "Current List".
 It should be capitalized and include a markdown "task list"
 - Make a pull request